Jeff Sessions/DoJ Accused of Massive Cover Up in Imran Awan 'Spy' Case

 In early June, Rep. Louie Gohmert (R-Texas) alleged on the House floor that the FBI has actually instructed witnesses to not bring documentary evidence to them about the Awan brothers’ case so they can say there’s no evidence for them to investigate.

-President Trump has weighed in and tweeted that the DoJ must not let Awan and Debbie Wasserman Schultz off the hook.
+President Trump weighed in last month and tweeted that the DoJ must not let Awan and Debbie Wasserman Schultz off the hook.
 He said, “They want to make a “plea deal” to hide what is on their Server.
 Where is Server?
 Really bad!”

 Our Justice Department must not let Awan & Debbie Wasserman Schultz off the hook.
 The Democrat I.T. scandal is a key to much of the corruption we see today.
 They want to make a “plea deal” to hide what is on their Server.
 Where is Server?
 Really bad!